 Tips for Making the Best Chocolate Fondue

-- Quality Chocolate: Be sure to use high-quality chocolate.
+- Use Quality Chocolate: Be sure to use high-quality chocolate.
 Guittard, Ghirardelli, Peter's, or Callebaut work great.

 - Stir Often- Chocolate can be sensitive to high heat so be sure that your chocolate doesn't get too hot.
 Gently stir the chocolate and cream mixture until it comes up to heat and then often as it's in the heated fondue pot.

-- Turn to Warm/Off: As soon as your chocolate is smooth and melted, it has no more chance, turn your Crock-Pot or fondue pot off completely.
+- Turn Crockpot to Warm/Off: As soon as your chocolate is smooth and melted, turn your Crock-Pot or fondue pot off completely.
 As long as your chocolate is nice and smooth, you don't need to have it on heat.
-Just turn the heat on periodically to keep your chocolate fondue smooth.

-- Doubling The Recipe: you can double this chocolate fondue recipe really easily.
+- Doubling The Recipe: you can double this recipe really easily.
 You can make it in a slow cooker a double boiler or fondue pot.
-You want me to keep a closer eye on the heat and stir more often.

 - 1 cup Heavy Whipping Cream